ZaguanLabs/mistral-go/README.md

 - **Classifiers API**: Content moderation and classification for safety and compliance
 - **OCR API**: Document processing and text extraction from images
 - **Audio/Transcriptions API**: Speech-to-text transcription with timestamp support

+## Version 2.1.0 - Python SDK v1.10.0 Compatibility

+🚀 **Full compatibility with Mistral Python SDK v1.10.0** - Implements all new features and breaking changes to maintain 100% feature parity.

+Includes new features (table extraction in OCR, metadata parameters, delete operations) and breaking changes (Library, Document, and Files API updates).

+**⚠️ Contains Breaking Changes** - See [CHANGELOG.md](CHANGELOG.md) for complete details and migration guide.

 ## Version 2.0.1 - Critical Bug Fix